phermosilla/msm/README.md

 [Pedro Hermosilla](https://phermosilla.github.io) and [Christian Stippel](https://scholar.google.at/citations?user=Vf9eONQAAAAJ&hl=en) and [Leon Sick](https://leonsick.github.io/)

-This is the official repository of the **CVPR 2025** paper **Masked Scene Modeling: Narrowing the Gap Between Supervised and Self-Supervised Learning in 3D Scene Understanding**, and it will be mainly use to share the inference and pre-training code, as well as the pre-trained weights for the models described in our paper.
+This is the official repository of the **CVPR 2025** paper **Masked Scene Modeling: Narrowing the Gap Between Supervised and Self-Supervised Learning in 3D Scene Understanding**, and it will be mainly used to share the inference and pre-training code, as well as the pre-trained weights for the models described in our paper.

 [[Arxiv](https://arxiv.org/abs/2504.06719)] - [[Project](https://phermosilla.github.io/msm)]